Get a Quote

 The outermost polymer coating protects the glass structure from physical stress and environmental exposure.
 It also helps preserve optical performance during installation and handling.

-4. Advantages of Multimode Fiber Cable
+Advantages of Multimode Fiber Cable

 Cost Efficiency

-High Bandwidth over Short Distances
+High Bandwidth for Short Distances

 Simplified Installation